znikola/vscode-es6-typescript-import-sorter/README.md

 - by invoking `VSCode`'s [command palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette) and searching for `Sort imports` command.
 - on save by enabling VSCode's `Format On Save` setting

-For a full list of planned feature, see the library repo: https://github.com/znikola/es6-typescript-import-sorter
+For a full list of planned feature, see the [library repo](https://github.com/znikola/es6-typescript-import-sorter)

 ![Example of sorting imports](images/example.gif)